INN/Google-Analytics-Popular-Posts/contributing.md

 We welcome contributions and suggestions to help us improve any of these documents.
 Please start by [reading our contribution guidelines](https://github.com/INN/docs/blob/master/how-to-work-with-us/contributing.md).

+### Note specific to Google Analytics Popular Posts:

+It is possible to do development work on this plugin without configuring the plugin to work with Google, for some forms of development work.
+Front-end development work will work, as the plugin's widget will be filled with the most-recent posts instead of using posts based on their analytics-derived popularity.

 ### Workflow:

 1. [Fork this repo](https://help.github.com/articles/fork-a-repo)